mergestat/docs/blog/2023-03-07-identifying-open-source-risk-part-2/index.md

 WHERE path LIKE '%pom.xml' AND contents LIKE '%log4j%'
 ```

-This will produce a similar table result as above, this time with files that contain Log4J.
-Now, this is pretty broad keyword search, but if you take a look at the [Log4J](https://logging.apache.org/log4j/2.x/maven-artifacts.html) documentation this should catch most of the situations where Log4J appears, even if you change the package manager filename (e.g. `build.gradle`, `build.sbt` etc) and even the [Clojure build tool](https://clojure.org/guides/tools_build) if that’s your thing.
+This will produce a similar table of results as above, this time with files that contain Log4J.
+Now, this is pretty broad keyword search, but if you take a look at the [Log4J](https://logging.apache.org/log4j/2.x/maven-artifacts.html) documentation this should catch most of the situations where Log4J appears, even if you change the package manager filename (e.g. `build.gradle`, `build.sbt` etc.) and even the [Clojure build tool](https://clojure.org/guides/tools_build) if that’s your thing.

 Now to find out who can help us determine if we’re actually vulnerable.
 Hopefully we have a version number in the `pom.xml` or equivalent build tool.
 If we have to dive deeper to check deployment status then we probably need to find the last person who touched the package manager file.